CD&R Artemis Holdco 0.5 Limited

 We use different methods to collect data from and about you including through:

-Automated Technologies or interactions.
-As you interact with our website (the Interaction), we may collect technical and or usage data about your equipment, browsing actions and patterns via ‘cookies’.
-In order to manage the different cookies that will apply to such Interaction, you can select “Cookies Settings” when you enter our website(s) which will provide you with a number of options.
+- Automated technologies or interactions.
+As you interact with our website, we may collect technical and or usage data about your equipment, browsing actions and patterns via ‘cookies’.
+To manage the different cookies that will apply to such interaction, you can select “Cookie Settings” when you enter our website(s) which will provide you with a number of options.

 - Enter and perform a contract with you or to perform any steps you require from us before entering into the contract.
 If you do not provide information required by us to enter into a contract with you, we will not be able to enter into that agreement with you or provide you with the services you require.